Infinite Neural Network Quantum States: Entanglement and Training Dynamics

-This provides a means for analyzing the Renyi entropies and the entanglement entropy.
-The Renyi entropies are particularly tractable for $\infty$-NNQS, since in the GP limit the correlation functions are determined in terms of the two-point function (GP kernel) via Wick's theorem.
+where $G^{(2n)}$ are the NNQS correlation functions, defined implicitly, and $x_{AB}^{i,j}:=(x_A^i,x_B^j)$ (here we have the convention $x_{A/B}^{n+1}\equiv x_{A/B}^1$).
+The sum $\sum_{x^k_A, x^k_B, k}$ is over all $k$ and possible $x^k_A$ and $x^k_B$.
+This provides a means for analyzing the different entanglement entropies.
+The entanglement entropy bound is particularly tractable for $\infty$-NNQS, since in the GP limit the correlation functions are determined in terms of the two-point function (GP kernel) via Wick's theorem.
+See the Supplementary Materials for more details.